 Requiring authentication for the requests API endpoint

-The default configuration of the Help Center is that the Sign Up page is displayed and that your users have the option of registering and creating a user account in your Zendesk.
-To require users to sign up and create an account, enable the Ask users to register setting.
+The default configuration of the Help Center displays the Sign Up page and allows your users to optionally create a user account.
+To require users to register and create an account, enable the Ask users to register setting.
 When creating an account, the user's email address must be verified.
-Until it is, any support requests they make (via the support request web form, the Web Widget, or email) will be suspended, and will not be added to your Zendesk views.
+Until it is, any support requests they make (via the support request web form, the Web Widget, or email) will be suspended and will not be added to your Zendesk views.

 Controlling access to Zendesk Support with the email allowlist and blocklist